 - A professional example that demonstrates your suitability for the job you are applying for

-The author of the job advertisement has chosen to use certain words.
-Try to phrase your profile text in a way that is naturally similar to the job advertisement.
-If you have not yet accumulated years of experience in the sector, you can use the following words in your profile text career goals and transferable skills.
+In the job advertisement, there are usually a few words that are describing the job and the person suitable for it.
+Try to phrase your profile text in the way that it would naturally combine with the job advertisement.
+If you don't have that much experience in the field yet, you can write to your profile text about your career goals and transferable skills.
 Combining skills with numbers makes them even more impressive.
-See examples below!
+Look examples below!